nateyolles/publick-sling-blog/readme.md

 Publick is named after [Publick Occurrences Both Forreign and Domestick](https://en.wikipedia.org/wiki/Publick_Occurrences_Both_Forreign_and_Domestick), the first newspaper in the American colonies.

 View a custom implementation of Publick with custom styling and components at [https://github.com/nateyolles/publick-nateyolles](https://github.com/nateyolles/publick-nateyolles) and the live implementation at [nateyolles.com](http://www.nateyolles.com).
+You can log into [nateyolles.com/admin](http://www.nateyolles.com/admin) with user *demo* and password *demo*.

 View the [Trello Board](https://trello.com/b/2zcNr5qV/publick-sling-sightly-blog-engine).